SKR Pro V1.1 & V1.2¶

 - V1CNC_SkrPro_DualLR_2209-** Ready for dual end stops on a LowRider CNC (Y & Z axes).

 When you unzip the file you have a .bin file.
 Rename to FIRMWARE.bin, and save it to the MicroSD for the SKR Pro board.
-Insert the MicroSD back into the control board reset and the board will flash a few green LED’s for a second or two.
+Make sure to unplug both grey exp½ cables for the screen before proceeding.
+Insert the MicroSD back into the control board, reset, and the board will flash a few green LED’s for a second or two.
 The board now has new firmware (seriously that easy).

 The file will change extensions when a successful flash happens.

 Current release bin files, V1 Engineering pre-configured firmware.